- 166 live players

 UVA Bay Game Courses

-For the fall 2010 semester UVA environmental sciences professor David Smith organized a multi-disciplinary five course and studio cluster on the Chesapeake Bay watershed: architecture (taught by Bill Sherman and Eric Field), commerce and graduate business (Mark White), systems integration (Gerry Learmonth), law (Leon Szeptycki), and environmental sciences (Smith).
+During the fall 2010 semester, UVA environmental sciences professor David Smith organized a multi-disciplinary five course and studio cluster on the Chesapeake Bay watershed: architecture (taught by Bill Sherman and Eric Field), commerce and graduate business (Mark White), systems integration (Gerry Learmonth), law (Leon Szeptycki), and environmental sciences (Smith).

 These multi-class gameplays yielded the first systematic data on player decision-making, particularly on the relation of communication among players and the formation of player groups.
 Education school professor David Feldon and his PhD student Jennifer Elliott used this data to test and refine novel learning assessment tools developed especially for complex systems simulations.

 In December 2010 the UVA Bay Game team invited colleagues at regional higher education institutions to join in establishing a user consortium to accelerate game development for wide dissemination.
 Following planning meetings in early 2011 the user consortium decided to conduct a bold experiment in inter-institutional education by conducting a 7 university gameplay on Earth Day 2011.
-In the 2011-12 academic year the user consortium will test the UVA Bay Game in a wide range of courses and class formats.
-We also will use gameplay data to refine learning assessment tools.
-In fall 2012 we anticipate expanding the user consortium to many other higher education institutions throughout the Bay region.
-For additional details, click on regional user consortium and Earth Day 2011.
+In the 2011-12 academic year the user consortium continued to test the UVA Bay Game in a wide range of courses and class formats and use gameplay data to refine learning assessment tools.

 K-12